 Wind-Blox Business Practices

 Wind-Blox (E&M Enterprises, LLC) makes a "wind and noise blocker" product that attaches to the leading straps on a cycling helmet and, as the name suggests, the product 'blocks wind'.
 Introduced a year after Cat-Ears, Wind-Blox has made a number of questionable claims and / or representations.
 Examples are documented below:

 Wind-Blox claims to have received the 'Most Effective Wind Noise Reduction' award.

 While this claim sounds impressive, there is no such award.

 Wind-Blox uses fictitious names on cycling forums to promote their products (or discredit others).
 Below is one of many examples.
-When caught, moderators closed, banned, and / deleted accounts.
-On more than one occasion, IP address searches (by the moderators) validated the source of the forum comments.
+When caught, moderators closed accounts, etc. On more than one occasion, IP address searches (by the moderators) validated the source of the forum comments.

 After getting caught, W~B may have stopped these fictitious comments.

 Fake Twitter Followers

 After getting caught, it appears Twitter deleted >8,000 fake W~B followers.

 Family / Employee Reviews

 Numerous friends / family / employee product reviews.
-Several examples are below:
+Examples are below:

 "Works great, not 'furry' and easy to install.
 Terrific, look high tech (not furry).
 Work fine.
-Don't have to remove straps." - Ted Finch (Wind-Blox marketing)
+Don't have to remove straps." - Ted Finch (Wind-Blox marketing consultant per website)